PradyumnaKrishna/jwt-poc/jwt-api/README.md

 This is a Proof of concept to showcase the use of the `jwt-library` in the API routes of a Next.js project.

-The API routes are located in the `api` directory.
+The API routes are located in the `pages/api` directory.
 The `jwt-library` is used to create and verify JWT tokens.

 ## Getting Started